Building A New Model For Farming, Living & Community

 when people are given access to land, shared resources, and a supportive community, something meaningful can grow.

-Located in Idaho’s Treasure Valley, Project Farmland is a pilot project designed to explore a new model of living—one that blends small-scale farming, intentional community, and everyday life.
+Located in Idaho’s Treasure Valley, Project Farmland is a pilot project designed to explore a new model of living—one that will blend small-scale farming, intentional community, and everyday life.

 It is not a traditional subdivision, and it is not a single shared community garden.
 Instead, it is a connected landscape of individual farmsteads, each stewarded by the families who live there, working together in cooperation.